-Deploying your ECS services through CloudFormation sometimes can cause odd issues.
-There are a lot of reasons that can cause that.
+If your microservices are using ECS services and the deployments are going through CloudFormation, that sometimes can cause weird issues.
 For example, if there is an application error, missing some environment variables, health checks, etc… In that situation, CloudFormation default behavior is to

 rollback the template to the previous state, but sometimes the CF stack can be stuck, and after a long time can throw